Music, Dance, Art and Theater

 Prior experience is only required in intermediate classes.

-The Neighborhood Studios Music School offers private instruction in piano, voice, strings, woodwinds, guitar, and percussion.
+The Neighborhood Studios Music School offers instruction in piano, voice, strings, brass, woodwinds, guitar, and percussion.

 The program is open to students ages 5 to adult.
-Lessons are offered during the week, and on Saturdays during the school year.
+Lessons are offered Monday through Thursday and Saturday.

 Teachers will instruct students on the basics of proper playing techniques, music theory, and musicianship.